Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: Related Work

-Cohney et al.~\cite{cohney2020virtual} perform a study into the privacy implications of virtual classroom technology.
-Contrary to us, they root their evaluation of technology use in a self-reported study among 49 educators in \us universities, obtaining results similar to our Internet measurement data.
-In addition, they also analyze privacy policies of common virtual classroom tools.
 Similar to us, Komljenovic~\cite{komljenovic2021rise} theoretically analyzes the implications of the progressing centralization and platformization of educational technology, particularly noting the de-institutionalization of public education accelerated by centralized platforms.
-Zeide and Nissenbaum~\cite{zeide2018learner} analyze---before the COVID-19 pandemic---learner privacy in MOOCs and virtual education, finding it to often violate established norms in terms of privacy and education, supporting our assessment that the `zoomification' of education is a long-standing process predating the COVID-19 pandemic.
-Besides these major related publications, several small-scale evaluations often limited to specific tools (usually Zoom) were undertaken during the last year.
-For brevity, we refer to the summary of Cohney et al.~\cite{cohney2020virtual}.
+Zeide and Nissenbaum~\cite{zeide2018learner} analyze (before the COVID-19 pandemic) learner privacy in MOOCs and virtual education, finding it to often violate established norms in terms of privacy and education, supporting our assessment that the `zoomification' of education is a long-standing process predating the COVID-19 pandemic.
+Besides these major related publications, several small-scale evaluations often limited to specific tools (usually Zoom) were undertaken during the last years, and have been summarized by Cohney et al.~\cite{cohney2020virtual}.

+Finally, similar to us, Angiolini et al.~\cite{Angiolini:OpinioJuri} identified data protection challenges of remote teaching from a legal perspective, noting the conflict between platforms' business models and the public interest goals of universities, as well as threats to academic freedom and the right to education.